For the latest COVID information Click Here.

 Most people do not experience side effects from febuxostat.
 Tell your doctor if you are concerned about any possible side effects.

 There are some rare but potentially serious side effects with febuxostat.
-If you experience any of these you must seek medical attention straight away.
+If you experience any of these, you must seek medical help straight away.